Arthur Lynch (politician): Australian years

 Lynch was born at Smythesdale near Ballarat, Victoria, the fourth of 14 children.
 His father, John Lynch, was an Irish Catholic surveyor and civil engineer and his mother Isabella (née MacGregor) was Scottish.
 John Lynch was a founder and first president of the Ballarat School of Mines, and a captain of Peter Lalor at the Eureka Stockade rebellion (1854) and John Lynch wrote a book, Austral Light (1893–94), about it – later republished as The Story of the Eureka Stockade.

-Arthur Lynch was educated at Grenville College, Ballarat, (where he was "entranced" by differential calculus) and the University of Melbourne, where he took the degrees of BA in 1885 and MA in 1887.
-Lynch qualified as a civil engineer and practised this profession for a short period in Melbourne.

 Europe and Ireland

 Lynch left Australia and went to Berlin, where he studied physics, physiology and psychology at the University of Berlin in 1888–1889.
 He had a particular respect for Hermann von Helmholtz.
-Moving to London, Lynch took up journalism.
-In 1892, he contested Galway Borough as a Parnellite candidate, but was defeated.

-Lynch met Annie Powell (daughter of the Rev. John D. Powell) in Berlin and they were married in 1895.
+Lynch met Annie Powell (daughter of John D. Powell) in Berlin and they were married in 1895.
 They were to have no children.
 In Lynch's words, the marriage "never lost its happiness" (My Life Story, p.
 85).

-In 1898 he was Paris correspondent for the Daily Mail.

 Boer brigade

 When the Second Boer War broke out, Lynch was sympathetic to the Boers and decided to go to South Africa as a war correspondent.
 In Pretoria, he met General Louis Botha, and decided to join the Boer side.
-Lynch raised the Second Irish Brigade, which consisted of Irishmen, Cape colonists and others opposed to the British.
+Lynch raised the Second Irish Brigade, which consisted of peoples opposed to the British.
 He was given the rank of Colonel and saw limited active service.
 In his comprehensive history on the Australia's Boer War, Craig Wilcox said, it was misleading to call the 70 or so men in the Irish unit raised by Lynch "a brigade", rather he suggested that "the publicity that comes from spectacular gestures..." made Lynch appear "a romantic warrior" and that his actions "flattered many Irishmen and women...".
 In contrast, Antony O'Brien's fictional Bye-Bye Dolly Gray, is kinder to Lynch's showy South African exploits and his uitlanders.
 Michael Davitt who travelled to South Africa has photos of Lynch with his brigade on the veldt in The Boer Fight for Freedom.